 - May is Mental Health Awareness Month. - Many resources are available to rural Missourians to help with ongoing stresses, but sometimes it is difficult to find them.
-MU Extension and the Missouri Department of Agriculture work together to help farmers, their friends and families, and rural communities find resources. - Health care resources are not available in rural areas.
-Factors such as transportation, cost and stigma create barriers to seeking rural mental health resources and/or treatment.
-Farmers, who are self-employed, may not have insurance coverage for mental health issues. - Farmers face unique challenges because there are many things beyond their control such as the weather and markets.
-Planting time is one of the busiest and most stressful times of the year for farmers. - Mental health issues are not unique.
+MU Extension and the Missouri Department of Agriculture work together to help farmers, their friends and families, and rural communities find resources. - Health care resources are not available in all rural areas.
+Factors such as transportation, cost and stigma create barriers to seeking rural mental well-being resources and/or treatment.
+Farmers, who are self-employed, may not have insurance coverage for mental well-being issues. - Farmers face unique challenges because there are many things beyond their control such as the weather and markets.
+Planting time is one of the busiest and most stressful times of the year for farmers. - Mental well-being issues are not unique.
 1 in 5 people will experience mental illness during their lifetime.
 Between 2003 and 2017, the suicide rate among rural Missourians grew by 78%.
-Hospital emergency department visits for suicide attempts or ideation grew by 177%.1 - While the overall suicide rate declined in 2020, it rose slightly in those under 24 and preliminary data suggest that the suicide rate increased in Missouri during 2021.2 - In early May and September, Missouri typically experiences a peak in suicide behavior and deaths.2 - Telehealth has become more commonplace for mental health counseling.
-You can build coping skills with confidential, telehealth counseling from a trusted source. - Telehealth might be new to you.
+Hospital emergency department visits for suicide attempts or ideation grew by 177%. - While the overall suicide rate declined in 2020, it rose slightly in those under 24 and the suicide rate increased in Missouri during 2021.
+Missouri suicide rates are consistently higher than the United States. - In early May and September, Missouri typically experiences a peak in suicide behavior and deaths. - Telehealth has become more commonplace for mental well-being counseling.
+You can build coping skills with confidential, telehealth counseling from a trusted licensed counselor. - Telehealth might be new to you.
 Like many new things, telehealth counseling can be intimating at first.
-With a little preparation, you may find telehealth counseling is a valuable, and convenient tool to take care of your mental health from a trusted source.
+With a little preparation, you may find telehealth counseling is a valuable, and convenient tool to take care of your mental well-being from a trusted licensed counselor.